-Adrian Brady is a consultant radiologist at the Mercy University Hospital, Cork, Ireland, with particular interests in interventional radiology and abdominal (GI and GU) imaging.
+Adrian Brady is a consultant radiologist at the Mercy University Hospital, Cork, Ireland, and a Clinical Professor of Radiology at University College, Cork, with particular interests in interventional radiology and abdominal (GI and GU) imaging.

 After medical school and radiology training in Dublin, he moved to Canada for fellowship training in Hamilton, Ontario, before becoming a staff radiologist in Toronto.
 In 1995 he moved to his present post in Cork.

-Dr Brady is also Medical Director of the National Centre for Hereditary Haemorrhagic Telangiectasia (HHT) in Ireland and has a particular interest and expertise in the management of pulmonary AVMs.
+Professor Brady is also Medical Director of the National Centre for Hereditary Haemorrhagic Telangiectasia (HHT) in Ireland and has a particular interest and expertise in the management of pulmonary AVMs.
 He has served in many posts within the Irish National Radiology Society (which also runs nationwide specialist radiology training) - the Faculty of Radiologists of the Royal College of Surgeons in Ireland - having been Dean (President) of the Faculty from 2010 to 2012.
-He has been involved in ESR activities for many years, chaired the ESR Quality Safety & Standards Committee from 2017 to 2020, and is currently ESR 1st Vice President for 2021 to 2022.
+He has been involved in ESR activities for many years, chaired the ESR Quality Safety & Standards Committee from 2017 to 2020, and is currently ESR President.

 Carlo Catalano is Chairman of the Department of Radiology at Policlinico Umberto I, Professor of Radiology at Sapienza University of Rome, and Chair of the Radiology Training Programme of Radiology.